 In 1998 I left behind my commercial years in advertising.
-Being triggered by those lectures I decided to study Transformational psychology.
-I went through the mentoring program for transformation psychology at Shakti Gawain in Hawaii and the three-year training as voice dialogue trainer at the Institute for Transformation Psychology in the Netherlands.
+Being triggered by those lectures, I decided to study transformational psychology.
+I went through the mentoring program for transformation psychology at Shakti Gawain in Hawaii.
+Then I followed the three-year training as voice dialogue trainer at the Institute for Transformation Psychology in the Netherlands.

 Dance without stress

-The second book focuses on lowering stress levels, because that’s how dancers have the chance to perform better and I wanted to be a more light read.
+The second book focuses on lowering stress levels.
+This is how dancers have the chance to perform better.
+I also wanted it to be a more light read.

 Teachers or Performance coaches?

-And that raises a point in the discussion around the difference between a teacher and a performance coach.
+And that raises a point in the discussion around the difference between a coach and a teacher specialized on performance coaching.
 Of course, most teachers are able to spot the pain points due to the patterns they’ve recognized in the past.

-Performance coaches investigate which issues are occurring and recurring to the particular couple and then work on them individually because what’s stressful for one does not necessarily have to be stressful for another couple.
-Performance coaches can measure the levels of stress and see them better.
-After every competition we stress test each couple to see which areas are problematic for them specifically from choreography to their hotel rooms.
+Performance coaching investigates which issues are occurring and recurring to the particular couple.
+Then they work on them individually because what’s stressful for one couple does not necessarily have to be stressful for another couple.
+Performance coaching can measure the levels of stress and see them better.
+After every competition, we stress test each couple.
+We aim to see which areas are problematic for them specifically from choreography to their hotel rooms.

 The question top dancers ask the most

 Change doesn’t happen overnight.
 One cannot do it all in one day.
 Saying that is getting ahead of yourself.
 The couples have to go into a practice program where we help them work with their controllables.
 Then they learn how to operate with their bodies.